perpetual-s/tandem/README.md

 python tandem_runner.py [options]
 ```

 By default, the script will prompt you to enter your question or problem.
-You can also provide a problem in the prompt.txt file and use the --file flag.
+You can also provide a problem in a text file and use the --input-file flag to specify the file location.

 Available options:
 - `--help`: Display help information about command-line options
+- `--input-file PATH`: Read the problem from a specific file
-- `--file`: Read the problem from prompt.txt instead of user input
+- `--file`: Read the problem from prompt.txt (legacy option)
 - `--iterations N`: Number of solutions to generate for self-consistency (default: 3)
 - `--confidence THRESHOLD`: Confidence threshold below which to apply enhancement techniques (default: 80.0)
 - `--meta`: Use meta-cognitive feedback for low confidence answers (default: enabled)